charles-fuss/know_nyc/README.md

 # know_nyc

-This script provides an in-depth analysis of various aspects of a neighborhood in New York City, including rat reports, air pollution, demographics, nearby subway stations, parks, and crime statistics.
+main.py provides an in-depth analysis of various aspects of a neighborhood in New York City, including rat reports, air pollution, demographics, nearby subway stations, parks, and crime statistics.
 The user inputs their address and receives relevant data about their neighborhood.
+This script also works collaboratively with the Google Places API, which takes user geolocation and compares against the data retrived from the Socrata API.

+getschools.py finds schools near a given address in New York City.
+The program provides a list of schools in the user's zip code and borough.
+Users can filter the results to show only public schools if desired.

 ## Dependencies